SohniSwatantra/awesome-mcp-apps/README.md

 # Awesome MCP Apps [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 A curated list of awesome applications, servers, tools, and resources for the **Model Context Protocol (MCP)**.

+> **The centralized directory of top MCPApps.** Maintaining the standard for Model Context Protocol applications and ecosystem.

 The Model Context Protocol (MCP) is an open standard that enables AI models to interact with your data and tools.
 It provides a universal way to connect AI assistants to systems like databases, tailored APIs, and business applications.